NativeScript/NativeScript/README.md

 We love PRs, and accept them for all of our repositories — even docs!
 Please follow our [contribution guide](https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md) if you want to become part of the project.

+## Rewards
+Since we love PRs, we are giving unique set of stickers to our contributors as a small token of gratitude in this contest [first time contribution contest](https://www.nativescript.org/blog/nativescript-first-time-contribution-contest-continued-and-extended).

 ## Angular

 We [worked together with the Google Angular team](https://angularjs.blogspot.com/2015/12/building-mobile-apps-with-angular-2-and.html) to make Angular 2+ work on top of NativeScript.
 To use Angular with NativeScript please follow the [getting started](http://docs.nativescript.org/angular/tutorial/ng-chapter-0) article.